KatherineMichel/portfolio/regular-blog-posts/2023-highlights.md

 Rather than write a full blog post, this year, I decided to give some highlights of my year.

+## Heavy Lifting

+I led/co-led the completion of several substantial code features.
+I had the opportunity to lead team meetings such as Sprint Retro and Sprint Review and Demo.
+I gave code deep dives and demos to team members and managers.
+I mentored an apprentice.

+I was an onsite liason.

+Multi-tenancy and orchestration

+This led to some unexpectedly wonderful conversations with former Canonical employee Natalia Bidart and a group of Red Hat employees I had the good fortune to sit with at lunch.

+## Quality and Standards

+I did research into Python/Django standards and code quality tools.

+A co-worker and I co-presented about Advent of Code.

+I shared my open source experience.

+Best in class open source and inner source governance resources.

 ## New Certifications

 Continuous learning is important to me.
 This year, I earned three new certifications.